akugal/hiero-consensus-node/hedera-node/docs/design/app/blocks/BlockBufferService.md

 ## Component Interaction

-- New blocks and their items are received from `GrpcBlockItemWriter`.
+- New blocks and their valueItems are received from `GrpcBlockItemWriter`.
 - Bi-directional communication with `BlockNodeConnectionManager` to notify new blocks available and receive updates on when new blocks are acknowledged by the block node(s).
 - Applies back pressure via `HandleWorkflow`.